lynnntropy/email-parser/README.md

 ![GitHub](https://img.shields.io/github/license/omegavesko/email-parser.svg)

-`email-parser` is a PHP library that makes it easy to get various information about a given email address.
+`email-parser` is a PHP library that makes it easy to get various information about an email address.

+## Features

+- ✔️ Configurable email validation (powered by [egulias/email-validator](https://github.com/egulias/EmailValidator))
+- 🔍 Separate an email address into its segments
+- 🌎 Get information about the email provider, based on the domain

 ## Getting Started